 David: Yeah.
 Yes.
 I put my hand in here, I put my hand in there just like miss Dolly Levi and Hello, Dolly.

-Renee: How did the kids like the bread Adam?
+Renee: How did the kids like the bread, Adam?

 Adam: Well, my son he’s a picky eater, so he’s not going to go anywhere near anytime soon but my daughter, she likes it.
-And actually I have been making bread using the recipe that I picked up again from the show the 5-Minute No-Knead recipe from Zoe Francois.
+And actually I have been making bread using the recipe that I picked up again from the show the No-Knead 5-Minute Artisan Bread recipe from Zoe Francois.
 And I’ve been making that dough with my kids and it’s been a lot of fun, been able to teach them something new, gets them excited about something that’s not an iPad.